epfl-ada/ada-template-website/index.md

 *By integrating sentiment analysis with actor networks, **MovieKinsey Analytics** unlocks a deeper understanding of what makes movies resonate with audiences and achieve lasting success.*

+# **5. Exploring Key Factors for Movie Success**

+Understanding the factors that influence movie success requires a deep dive into key variables that shape a film's reach, engagement, and reception.
+At **MovieKinsey Analytics**, we examined how exposure, release timing, genre popularity, and economic growth influence cinematic success.
+Here's what we uncovered:

+---

+## **5.1 Exposure: Language and Global Reach**

+A movie’s reach depends heavily on the languages it features, determining the potential size of its global audience.
+Using global language populations, we calculated a movie's **exposure score** by summing the number of speakers of all its spoken languages.
+For example:

+- **English:** 1.5 billion speakers
+- **Mandarin:** 1.1 billion speakers
+- **Hindi:** 609 million speakers

+The more widely spoken languages in a movie, the greater its potential audience.
+Movies featuring multiple languages or globally popular languages score highest on exposure.

+**EXPOSURE DISTRIBUTION PLOT**

+---

+## **5.2 Holiday Releases: Timing the Premiere Right**

+Release timing can play a crucial role in a movie's success.
+We defined **holiday releases** as movies launched in November, December, or July—peak months for cinema attendance.

+Our analysis shows that movies released during these holiday months tend to perform better due to increased audience availability and holiday festivities.

+**SUCCESS BY HOLIDAY RELEASE PLOT**

+---

+## **5.3 Genre Popularity: Audience Preferences in Storytelling**

+Certain genres resonate more strongly with audiences.
+We calculated each movie's **weighted genre popularity** by averaging the success scores of its genres.
+Additionally, we assigned a **primary genre** based on the movie's most successful genre.

+Movies with higher genre popularity scores often fall into well-loved categories such as action, adventure, and fantasy, reinforcing the importance of genre selection in boosting a film’s appeal.

+**HISTOGRAM OF WEIGHTED GENRE POPULARITY PLOT**

+---

+## **5.4 Economic Growth: Riding the Market Waves**

+The global economy affects entertainment consumption.
+We tracked the **S&P 500 Index returns** to measure annual economic performance.
+Movies released in years of positive economic growth showed higher average success rates, suggesting that a thriving economy boosts movie attendance.

+**HISTOGRAM OF S&P 500 RETURNS PLOT**

+---

+# **6. Results and Interpretations: What Drives Success?**

+Combining these factors, we explored their collective influence on a movie’s success.
+Our model identified six key variables:

+1. **Actor Fame**
+2. **Budget (Log-Scaled)**
+3. **Holiday Release Timing**
+4. **Genre Popularity**
+5. **Number of Languages**
+6. **Economic Growth (S&P Returns)**

+---

+### **Explained Variance in Success**

+We calculated each factor’s **percentage contribution** to the explained variance in movie success, accounting for residual noise.

+**INFLUENCE OF FACTORS PIE CHART PLOT**

+---

+### **Factor Correlation Heatmap**

+To understand how these variables interact, we visualized a **correlation heatmap**.
+This helped identify synergies between variables such as actor fame, budget, and exposure.

+**CORRELATION HEATMAP PLOT**

+---

+# **Model Evaluation: Decision Tree Analysis**

+Finally, we used a **Decision Tree Regressor** to predict movie success based on our key factors.
+After testing various depths, we identified the **best depth of 4**, achieving an **R² score of 17.18%** with a **Mean Squared Error of 156.20**.

+**DECISION TREE VISUALIZATION PLOT**

+---

+### **Key Takeaways**

+- **Exposure and Timing Matter:** Movies released during holidays and featuring globally popular languages have a clear edge.
+- **Genre Popularity Shapes Success:** Strong storytelling aligned with audience preferences boosts success.
+- **Economic Health Affects Viewership:** Positive economic growth correlates with higher movie success rates.

+Through this multifaceted analysis, **MovieKinsey Analytics** demonstrates that predicting cinematic success is an intricate process shaped by industry dynamics, creative choices, and market conditions.

 <div class="plot-controls">